A local girl takes a photo with a body displayed inside one of the rock graves. All photos by Marc Ressang.

-Everyone covered his nose when the family lifted the cover to the casket.
-A strange stench hit my nostrils, making me quiver.
+Everyone covered their noses when the family lifted the cover to the casket.
+A foreign stench hit my nostrils, making me quiver.
 So that’s what a corpse smells like, I thought to myself.

 I’d previously traveled to the Indonesian regency of Tana Toraja on the island of Sulawesi on two separate occasions, observing the extravagant funeral ceremonies that the area is renowned for: raucous village block parties that can last for days and that families spend years saving up for.
 The Torajans don’t consider physical death the end of the line.
 Instead, death is considered only part of the gradual process toward “Puya,” or the Land of Souls.

 Though the Torajans are considered predominantly Christian, they hold on to a large part of their ancestors' animist belief system—especially when it comes to death and dying.
 It was only at the end of my second trip to Tana Toraja that I heard of a less popularized and much more unusual Torajan death ritual, “tomb sweeping,” taken to a morbid extreme.
 Depending on the village, every one to five years, families reunite to exhume the bodies of their deceased relatives, clean up the inside of their coffins, and, if the mummified bodies are in solid enough condition, give their ancestors a fresh change of clothes.

 A body is taken out of a rotten coffin and wrapped in a new shroud with new clothing and gifts for the afterlife.

 People were proud to explain that they had returned home from all corners of Indonesia to dig up their parents’ bodies.
 At the ritual, family members and guests moved around curiously, snapping photos of the mummified remains, and taking the occasional corpse-selfie, all while trying to suppress their natural gross-out reactions.